neerajmahajan/recap-spring/README.md

 * We define metadata using xml configuation or annotations that defined what dependencies to inject.
 * The process of injecting dependencies is called wiring and it put all the wired objec in spring container.
 * Spring manages the beans lifecycle.

+##### Java Configuration
+* Spring assumes the objects it creates are singleton and will not recreated it, if it is already there. even when we have implemened the Bean annotated method with new keyword.
+It internally extends the Configuration class.